Damms/SOAREDR/README.md

 - [Lazagne](https://github.com/AlessandroZ/LaZagne)

 ### Prerequisites
-- Ability to create virtual machine or spin up server in the cloud to download EDR agent onto and perform emulated attacks on to generate security events.
+- Ability to create virtual machine or spin up server in the cloud

 ## Steps